nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Adding a Company : `add_company`

-Adds a company to the address book. <br>
+Adds a company to the list of companies. <br>
 A company must have: <br>
 - Name of Company
 - Email Address